-- a hardware DES encryption unit - a combination of software and hardware unit to support RSA cryptography and RSA key generation, ECDSA signature generation and verification, ECDH key agreement and EC public key calculation and public key testing.

-In addition, this TOE comes with the optional SHA-2 library for computing secure hash values.
+- a hardware DES encryption unit - a combination of software and hardware unit to support RSA cryptography and RSA key generation, ECDSA signature generation and verification, ECDH key agreement and EC public key calculation and public key testing. - optional SHA-2 library for computing secure hash values.
 The SHA-2 cryptographic operation is keyless, whereas the key for the cryptographic 3DES operations are provided from the Smartcard Embedded Software (environment).
 The SHA-2 cryptographic operation is keyless.